andreyvit/openai/README.md

 Pragmatic OpenAI SDK for Go focused on ChatGPT
 ==============================================

-Zero Dependencies • Tokenizer • Simple Code • Made for ChatGPT

-Best way to use ChatGPT from Go.
+Zero Dependencies • Tokenizer • Simple Code • Best way to use ChatGPT from Go

 Install: